About Brenda MacIntyre

 That is why I’ve designed a proven certification program and signature system especially for spiritual women movers and shakers who are fed up with second guessing themselves and silencing their dreams.

-Unlike most coaches who don’t understand the challenges of speaking your truth as a spiritual trailblazer, I help women to find their actual physical voice as well as their spiritual voice, so they can speak their truth and live their purpose with confidence and courage.
+Unlike most coaches who don’t understand the challenges of being a woman on the spiritual leading edge of this Great Re-Awakening, I am not a coach.
+Instead I share musical medicine and teachings from Spirit to help women to find their actual physical voice as well as their spiritual voice, so they can speak their truth and live their purpose with confidence and courage.

 I also know what it’s like to have your identity and success ripped out from underneath you, and how to redefine and re-create that in the wake a dark night of the soul.